Configuring the Azure Information Protection policy

 Select + Create a resource, and then, from the search box for the Marketplace, type Azure Information Protection.

 From the results list, select Azure Information Protection.
 On the Azure Information Protection pane, click Create.

 Optionally, select Pin to dashboard to create an Azure Information Protection tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.

 You see the Quick start page that automatically opens the first time you connect to the service.
 Browse the suggested resources, or use the other menu options.
 To configure the labels that users can select, use the following procedure.

 Next time you access the Azure Information Protection pane, it automatically selects the Labels option so that you can view and configure labels for all users.
 You can return to the Quick start page by selecting it from the General menu.

 How to configure the Azure Information Protection policy

-If necessary, navigate to the Azure Information Protection blade: For example, on the hub menu, click All services and start typing Information Protection in the Filter box.
+If necessary, navigate to the Azure Information Protection pane: For example, on the hub menu, click All services and start typing Information Protection in the Filter box.
 From the results, select Azure Information Protection.

-The Azure Information Protection - Labels blade automatically opens for you to view and edit the available labels.
+The Azure Information Protection - Labels pane automatically opens for you to view and edit the available labels.
 The labels can be made available to all users, selected users, or no users by adding or removing them from a policy.

 To view and edit the policies, select Policies from the menu options.
 To view and edit the policy that all users get, select the Global policy.
 To create a custom policy for selected users, select Add a new policy.